 • It soothes the gut–brain connection.
 Magnesium boosts calming neurotransmitters like serotonin and GABA, helping the gut and nervous system stay in sync.
 When levels dip, the body feels more reactive, and digestion often mirrors that tension.

 The more I learned, the more I saw how interconnected it all is: when magnesium is low, stress rises; when stress rises, digestion struggles.
-But here’s the good news: the cycle can be reversed, with nourishment and care
+But here’s the good news: the cycle can be reversed, with nourishment and care.

 Replenishing from the Inside Out